missionpinball/mpf-docs/install/windows.rst

 1. Install Python 3.4
 ---------------------

-On Windows platforms, MPF requires Python 3.4, which you can download and install from the Python website.
+On Windows platforms, MPF requires Python 3.4, (Python 3.5 will not work) which you can download and install from the Python website.
+(Keep reading for links)

 There are two versions of Python, a 32-bit version and a 64-bit version, and you should pick the one that matches the version of Windows you're using.